Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-The likelihood ratio (LR) framework emphasizes the probability of the evidence ($E$) under at least two exclusive hypotheses (also known as propositions) \cite{curran2009statistics}.
-In the legal proceedings, it is usually sufficient to consider the propositions from the prosecution view ($H_{\text{p}}$) and the defense view ($H_{\text{d}}$).
-In practice, based on the specific circumstances of the case, the observations made, the available background data, and the scientists' area of expertise, the propositions that are examined will vary.
-Hierarchically, the pairs of hypotheses can be categorized into three levels: offense, activity, and source.
-The jury would usually address the offense level propositions, which is referred to the criminal incident itself.
-On the other hand, the forensic scientists would be more interested in the activity level and the source level, which respectively refer to the action involved in the incident and the physical evidence \cite{adam2011essential,cook1998hierarchy}.
-Examples of different levels of competing propositions are in \autoref{tab: hierarchy of propositions}.
+The likelihood ratio (LR) allows us to compare the probability of the evidence ($E$) under at least two exclusive \textit{hypotheses} or propositions \citep{curran2009statistics}.
+In legal proceedings, it is usually sufficient to consider the hypotheses from the prosecution view ($H_{\rm p}$) and the defense view ($H_{\rm d}$), which depend on the specific circumstances of the case, the observations made, the available background data, and the scientists' area of expertise.
+The pairs of hypotheses $(H_{\rm p},H_{\rm d})$ can be categorized into three hierarchical levels: \textit{offense}, \textit{activity}, and \textit{source}.
+The jury would usually address the offense level propositions, which are referred to the criminal incident itself.
+The forensic scientists would be more interested in the activity level and the source level, which respectively refer to the action involved in the incident and the physical evidence \citep{adam2011essential,cook1998hierarchy}.
+Examples of different levels of competing hypotheses are in Table~\ref{tab: hierarchy of propositions}.

-Bayes' Theorem describes the probability of an event based on some prior knowledge of conditions.
-It is written mathematically in the form:

-where $\mathbb{P}(A)$ and $\mathbb{P}(B)$ are known as prior probabilities, as they are the probabilities of event $A$ and $B$ happening without any conditions respectively. $\mathbb{P}(A|B)$ is the conditional probability of event $A$ happening given event $B$, which is also known as the posterior probability. $\mathbb{P}(B|A)$ is known as the likelihood.
-For two competing hypotheses, Bayes' Theorem can be written in odds form, where the odds between two events are simply the ratio of the probabilities of two events, that is: